-Georgia workers’ compensation rates are slightly lower than the average national rates.
-Rates vary significantly among insurance companies in Georgia, based on underwriting standards.
+Workers' compensation rates vary significantly among insurance companies in Georgia, based on underwriting standards.
 Insurance companies file their premiums with the Georgia State Workers’ Compensation Board.

-Here are some sample base rates (rate per $100 of employer payroll) for Georgia as of March 1, 2016.
+Here are some recent sample base rates (rate per $100 of employer payroll):

 - 0042 Landscaping: $6.94